 Photography by Louis Foy

 George Michelsen Foy is an award-winning author and essayist, a professor of creative writing and former mariner.
-His latest non-fiction book, Run the Storm, an account of the mysterious disappearance of SS El Faro in 2015, will be published by Scribner on Mayday, 2018.
+His latest non-fiction book, Run the Storm, an account of the mysterious disappearance of SS El Faro in 2015, was published by Scribner on Mayday, 2018.

 More detailed biography